-By their "not waived but deferred, . . . delayed" doctrine, they logically take a further step-they want a conditional sacrifice.
+By the "not waived but deferred, . . . delayed" punishment doctrine, there is a logical further step-that the death of Jesus was a conditional sacrifice.
 If by His death Christ did not pay the full penalty for the sins of "all men," the logical conclusion has to be that He died only provisionally, conditionally, tentatively, and the sinner's punishment was only "deferred," the divine sacrifice itself being conditional on man's faith and obedience first.